swasical/scriptureSum/README.md

 To get the app working, you will need to have node installed.
 Cd to the directory where you downloaded the app, and run 'npm install.'

+Go into server.js, and change this line: nodeApp.use(express.static('C:\\Path\\To\\ServerJs\\Folder')) with the path to the folder where server.js lives.

-To use start.bat, open a text editor (like Notepad) and replace "C:\path\to\" with the path to server.js (i.e., the folder path where you downloaded the app).
+To use start.bat, open a text editor (like Notepad) and replace "C:\path\to\server.js" with the path to server.js (i.e., the folder path where you downloaded the app).